CyberAP/vue-component-media-queries/README.md

 ### Usage

-#### Component-based (global matching)
+#### Global matching

-The primary way to use this library is to match media queries in a root wrapping component (this is your `App.vue` or `Layout.vue`), then get the results in a child component (could be on any level in the rendering tree).
+If you have an app with lots of components that depend on media queries your best option is to use **Global matching** method.

-In order to do this there are two components: `<MediaQueryProvider>` and `<MatchMedia>`.
+There are two components required for this method: `<MediaQueryProvider>` and `<MatchMedia>`.

 1. `<MediaQueryProvider>` does the actual matching and provides values down the render tree.
-You should put this component in your `App.vue` or `Layout.vue`.
+You should wrap your whole app with this component in your `App.vue` or `Layout.vue`.
 2. `<MatchMedia>` retrieves these values from the `<MediaQueryProvider>` and exposes them to rendering context through scoped slots.
     You should put this component where you have to actually use these media queries.